mthh/geo-validity-check/README.md

 }
 ```

+The result of the invalidity reason is provided as a `Vec` of `(Problem, ProblemPosition)`
+(two enums that respectively represent the type of problem and the position of the problem in the tested geometry - having
+this machine-readable information could be useful to try to fix the geometry).
-The result of the invalidity reason can be formatted as a string as it implements the `Display` trait.
+This result can also be formatted as a string as it implements the `Display` trait.

 ## Checks implemented